ndemia/movie-search/README.md

 - Learning how to manage and hide the API key, in order to be able to publish the project on GitHub, also took some time to properly grasp.

 ## Learnings
-- I got more comfortable with promises and asynchronous JavaScript in general, as well as with TypeScript.
-- Learned about Netlify, hiding API keys in environment variables, and deploying to it.
-- Getting more familiar with testing accessibility, with keyboard navigation and screen-readers.
+I got more comfortable with promises and asynchronous JavaScript in general, as well as with TypeScript.
+Learned about Netlify, hiding API keys in environment variables, and deploying to it.
+Got more familiar with testing accessibility, with keyboard navigation and screen-readers.

 https://ndemia-movie.netlify.app/